neilhwatson/delta_reporting/README.md

 1. Install contents of repo to /opt/delta\_reporting/.

 1. Configure using DeltaR.conf.
 Be sure to configure your database properly for authentication and authorization.
+Two database users are required.

 1. Copy bin/delta\_reporting script to /etc/init.d.
 This is your start script.
 Run it.